MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Artificial neural network

-In this section, we describe how we build an artificial neural network (ANN) filtered tSZ map.
-ANN-based quality assessment enables to directly learn from the data the characteristic signature of real tSZ sources and spurious signal using a reference sample of astrophysical sources.
-This approach has been shown as an efficient method to identify spurious tSZ detections \citep{agh14,van16} from Planck tSZ candidate catalogs \citep{planckPSZ,PSZ2}.
-In the following, we extend this approach to each pixel of the sky-maps rather than to a pre-selected sample of tSZ candidates.\\
+Machine learning, and in our specific case the ANN, enables to directly learn from the data the characteristic signature of "true" tSZ sources and spurious signal using a reference sample of astrophysical sources.
+As shown in \cite{agh14},\cite{van16} and \cite{planckPSZ,PSZ2}, this method allows to identify spurious tSZ sources from catalogues of cluster candidates.
+In the following, we adapt the approach used in \cite{agh14} in order to extend the machine-learning based quality assessment to each pixel of the sky-maps rather than to samples of individual detected tSZ candidates.\\